 Furo-en Plum Garden is a small garden located on the side of a small hill near Mt.
 Fuji.
 This garden is another place known for their beautiful plum blossoms.
 Walking around the garden you will be surrounded by the sweet and refreshing plum aroma from more than 3,000 plum blossom trees of 20 different varieties.
 There are several short hiking trails that you can take and enjoy the sight of the plum trees with the snow-capped Mt.
 Fuji in the background.

 Admission fee ¥500

 Best time for plum blossoms: mid-February to mid-March

 From the nearest train station Sakaori Station, the gardens are a 10 minute walk.

 11. Yushima Tenjin (Tokyo)

-If you live in Tokyo and are looking for your a plum blossom viewing experience nearby, head to Yushima Tenjin (also known as Yushima Tenmangu) located in Bunkyo-ward, Tokyo.
+If you live in Tokyo and are looking for a plum blossom viewing experience nearby, head to Yushima Tenjin (also known as Yushima Tenmangu) located in Bunkyo-ward, Tokyo.
 This small Shinto shrine sits at the top of a slope in Tokyo’s Ueno district, near Ueno Park, and is visited by many students as it is dedicated to the god of scholarship and learning.
-However not only students wishing to pass exams visit the shrine, it also attracts other visitors with its beautiful plum blossoms.
+However, not only do students wishing to pass exams visit the shrine, but it also attracts other visitors with its beautiful plum blossoms.
 The Bunkyo Plum Festival is held at the shrine from early February to early March.
-During the festival, visitors can try local specialties at small food stalls, enjoy Japanese drum performances, and view the spectacular illuminated plum blossoms at night.
+During the festival, visitors can try local specialties at small food stalls, enjoy Japanese drum performances, and view the spectacularly illuminated plum blossoms at night.

 Best time for plum blossoms: early February to early March